How to Save Money on Car Insurance

 4. Take Advantage of Car Insurance Discounts

 Insurers offer all kinds of incentives to entice motorists to become their customers.
-At PD Insurance we offer a range of car insurance quote discounts you might not even realise exist.
+There could be some you might not even realise exist.
+For example:

 - Exclusive driver discount – if you’re the only driver of your car

 - Claims free discount – if you’ve had no claims in the last five years